-a) An assessment of the premises has been carried out to ensure that they are appropriate for the purpose.

-b) Arrangements are in place to ensure that the premises are secure and confidentiality is maintained.

-c) There are documented cleaning and decontamination procedures.
+- a) An assessment of the premises has been carried out to ensure that they are appropriate for the purpose. - b) Arrangements are in place to ensure that the premises are secure and confidentiality is maintained. - c) There are documented cleaning and decontamination procedures.

-PFE2 There are appropriate facilities for the storage of bodies and human tissue a) There is sufficient storage capacity.
+PFE2 There are appropriate facilities for the storage of bodies and human tissue d) There are documented contingency plans in place in case of failure in storage area.

-b) Where relevant, storage arrangements ensure the dignity of the deceased.

-c) Storage conditions are monitored, recorded and acted on when required.
+- a) There is sufficient storage capacity. - b) Where relevant, storage arrangements ensure the dignity of the deceased. - c) Storage conditions are monitored, recorded and acted on when required.